samlaubscher/Stellar-Drift-Game-M2/README.md

 - I tested the controls extensively, pressing multiple keys and attempting to break the game to check no more bugs would appear.

-- I posted my finished site in the Slack Peer Review channel for student feedback.
+- I posted my finished site in the Slack Peer Code Review channel for student feedback.
 Fortunately they did not point out any issues I was not aware of.

 ### **Automatic Testing**